-‘This is not us’: Hundreds gather at Redmond mosque to remember victims of New Zealand shootings
+‘This is not us’: Hundreds gather at Redmond mosque to remember the victims of New Zealand shootings

 “People feel the need to say ‘This is not us.
 This is not the community I know,’ ” said Masih Fouladi, executive director of the Washington state chapter of the Council on American-Islamic Relations.

+When Khan heard about the shootings, his friend was the first person he thought of.
+Someone confirmed his death, and sent the recording of the carnage.
+Khan watched as a figure appeared on the screen.
+He knew it was his friend.

+“The man who would put himself in harm’s way instead of shielding himself,” he said.

-There was a moment of silence for the 50 victims and calls to prayer.
-Listeners heard about the ways that Muslims are affected by anti-Islam vitriol.
+Listeners also heard about the ways that Muslims are affected by anti-Islam vitriol.

 “A lot of people don’t understand the propaganda machine intent on dehumanizing Muslims,” Azfali said.